 Covers the various systems found on today’s vehicles, including electrical, fuel, ignition, power, and drive train.
 Course work provides a broad background in numerous fields allied to the automobile industry and provides actual experience to strengthen understanding of the theory learned in the classroom.
 Laboratory classrooms are equipped with some of the latest equipment, including representative types of engines, chassis, transmissions, rear axles, and considerable testing equipment.
-This program can be completed individually or applied to the associate degree in Automotive Technology.
-Because the Certificate of Achievement transfers into the two-year degree program, it is highly recommended that students complete certificate requirements prior to degree requirements.
+This program can be completed individually or applied to the Associate degree in Automotive Technology.
+Because this certificate transfers into a two-year degree program, it is highly recommended that students complete certificate requirements prior to degree requirements.

 Required Core Courses